illacloud/deploy-illa-manually/kubernetes/README.md

 /bin/bash scripts/deploy.sh
 ```

-this command will pull illasoft official slim image and deploy it on your kubernetes cluster.
+this command will pull illasoft official all-in-one image and deploy it on your kubernetes cluster.

-Signup and login.
-Note that the cloud deploy mode (docker compose, k8s) does not have the default login user "root" for security reasons.

 # For Database Persistent Storage

-Edit [illa-database.yaml](illa-database.yaml), add your IAAS persistent storage config on it.
+Edit [illa-builder.yaml](illa-builder.yaml), add your IAAS persistent storage config on it.

 # For HTTPS Config